 [Read: How to recognize selfish people and stop them from hurting you]

-After looking at the signs of a taker in a relationship, where do you see yourself on the spectrum?
+After looking at the signs of a giver and taker in a relationship, where do you see yourself on the spectrum?
 Where do you see your partner?
 Self-reflect and make changes if necessary.